EDusik/EDusik/README.md

 # Eduardo Dusik

 I'm a front-end web developer passionate about it.
-Lover of RPG, card games and programming.
-I enjoy listening to power metal and I'm unable to stay without coffee.<br/>
+Lover of RPG, card games, Warhammer 40k and programming.
+In my free time I like to paint minis, enjoy listening to power metal and I'm unable to stay without coffee.<br/>

 * :man_technologist: [Blog](https://eduardodusik.dev/) <br/>
 * :art: [Portfolio](https://eduardodusik.com.br/) <br/>